DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/3 Methods/showAppointmentPopup(appointmentData_createNewAppointment_currentAppointmentData).md

 ##### param(currentAppointmentData): Object | undefined
 <!-- %field(model.targetedAppointmentData)% -->

-If invoked without parameters, a new appointment window is shown; its start and end dates are prepopulated in accordance with the  [currentDate](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentDate) value.
+If invoked without parameters, the method shows a new appointment window.
+Its start and end dates are prepopulated in accordance with the [currentDate](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentDate) value.
+The default appointment duration is 30 minutes.

 ---